How to Use the Brilliance of Babies Method With Any Book

 The book that started it all: Global Babies

-One of our all-time favorites: My Face Book
+Some of our all-time favorites: My Face Book, Goodnight Moon, Goodnight Gorilla

 Some of the links on this page are affiliate links.
 This means that if you choose to make a purchase through them, I may earn a small commission at no extra cost to you.
 A portion of these commissions supports our donation program, helping provide books and resources to families and communities that need them most.
 I only recommend products that align with the Brilliance of Babies philosophy and that I truly believe support meaningful learning and connection with children.